Daniel Castro | email@example.com | March 29, 2017

 While Ketron was instrumental in in helping build the sister farm, she says she was able to learn from local farmers in Okurase as well.
 Ketron says research is aimed at finding ways to help people in the village harvest and maintain their new crops for better preservation and nutrition.
 Nutrition is a concern in Okurase.
 MUSC researcher Eve Spratt, M.D., who has traveled to Ghana several times, was part of a nine-month study there that found 28 percent of children have stunted growth and malnutrition around Okurase.

-Ketron says it's gratifying to help address that need through the garden and to add to the knowlege base.
+Ketron says it's gratifying to help address that need through the garden and to add to the knowledge base.

 “I got to go to different farms and learn their farmers’ techniques so that was really fascinating.
 Refrigeration isn’t a thing there, so we had to figure out how to get around post-harvest handling.
 We troubleshot a couple of different things — figuring out how we’re going to get food to people like leafy greens that are huge for calcium and iron without cooking it down.
 That was a big thing for us.”